sourced/deploymentmanager-samples/community/cloud-foundation/src/cloud_foundation_toolkit/Black_Box_User_Guide.md

 ## 1.3.
 Deployment of a Single Config

-Deployment of a single config with the use of CFT is quite similar to that with the use of gcloud:
+Deployment of a single config with the use of the CLU is quite similar to that with the use of gcloud:

 1. Do ***